aiven/aiven-docs/docs/platform/howto/byoc/create-custom-cloud.md

     [Enable bring your own cloud (BYOC) with Aiven](/docs/platform/howto/byoc/enable-byoc) and follow up with the Aiven team.
 -   BYOC is supported with the
     [standard deployment](/docs/platform/concepts/byoc#byoc-deployment) model only.
--   Only organization\'s administrators can create custom clouds.
+-   Only organization's administrators can create custom clouds.

 ## Prerequisites {#byoc-prerequisites}